Futamono (Hannibal): Plot

 At Lecter's dinner party, Crawford and Chilton engage in conversation about Lecter.
 Crawford excuses himself from the party with samples of the food, which he has Price and Zeller test in the BAU lab.
 After the party, Lecter and Bloom discuss distancing themselves from Graham; they kiss and sleep together.
 While she sleeps, Lecter leaves, revealing that he drugged her wine so she wouldn't wake up for a few hours.
 He sneaks into Gideon's room at the infirmary and kidnaps him, killing a guard and propping his body with fishing lures.
 Having remembered Graham's lead, Crawford visits Lecter in the morning to question him about his whereabouts, suggesting that Lecter is a prime suspect in Gideon's disappearance.
 Bloom shows up and defends Lecter by stating she was with him all night, unaware that Lecter had used her as an alibi.

 That night, Lecter serves lotus leaf to Gideon, which is revealed to be Gideon's amputated leg.
 Seeing he is eating his last meal, Gideon does so willingly.
-Back at the lab, Crawford is informed that the food from the party doesn't contain human issue.
+Back at the lab, Crawford is informed that the food from the party doesn't contain human tissue.
 However, Price and Zeller find that the fishing lures contain DNA from many victims, including Miriam Lass.
 They finally realize that Graham is not the Ripper, as there was no copycat killer at all.
 The lures also contained a rare tree bark, which directs Crawford to an abandoned farmhouse in Somerville, Virginia.
 He breaks a locked door to get into a basement and checks cisterns for possible clues.
 He opens one and is shocked to discover Lass (Anna Chlumsky), who is still alive with her left arm missing.